Arora: Mughal decline and Afghan revival

+British colonial era

 Pettigrew notes that in the 19th century, the Aroras were working as shopkeepers and small traders within the Sikh community in Punjab.
 During the British Raj, in some parts of Punjab their population was so high that they had to seek employment outside their traditional occupations shopkeeping, accountancy and money-lending For the Hindu merchant castes, Agarwal Banias, Khatris and Aroras, Timber trade was also one of the trades they followed before 1900.
 However, since 1900 the smallest merchant sect, the Suds, started this trade and later dominated it in eastern Punjab.